-The attached algorithm has been developed to assist universities and other further educational establishments who may have students returning or visiting from affected countries.
+The attached algorithm (see page 3) has been developed to assist universities and other further educational establishments who may have students returning or visiting from affected countries.

-All staff who have contact with students should be aware of what to do if a student falls ill and there is guidance on infection control in non-hospital settings.
+All staff who have contact with students should be aware of what to do if a student falls ill.
+There is guidance available on infection control in non-hospital settings.